ifm/documentation/GeneralDoc/mixedPixelFilter.md

 ## Examples
 ### Different mixed pixel modes

-To show the impact of the mixed pixel filter and its different modes, we show a scene where tho boxes are place in front of the camera, at around one and two meters.
+To show the impact of the mixed pixel filter and its different modes, we show a scene where two boxes are place in front of the camera, at around one and two meters.
 The table below shows the distance image and the point cloud with the filter inactive and with the two filtering modes:

 | Mixed pixel filter mode| Distance image| Point cloud|
 |--|--|--|